Package travel and linked travel arrangements

 Before concluding the package travel contract you have to ensure that the customer receives all essential information, such as the:

 - the list of services included

 - total price

 - information on passport and visa requirements

-You must ensure that the customer receives a link to the standard information form explaining that they have been offered a package and outlining their key rights.
+You must ensure that the customer receives a link to the standard information form (the information is available in the annexes to the Directive)explaining that they have been offered a package and outlining their key rights.